open-contracting/ocdskit/docs/contributing.rst

 The streaming behavior of each command is:

 -  ``detect-format``: streams, by discarding input as it's read
 -  ``compile`` reads all inputs before writing any outputs, to be sure it has all releases for each OCID.
-Instead of buffering all inputs into memory, however, it buffers into SQLite (if available), which writes to a temporary file as needed.
+Instead of buffering all inputs into memory, however, it reads each input into SQLite (if available), which writes to a temporary file as needed.
 -  ``upgrade``: reads each input into memory, and processes one at a time
 -  ``package-records``: streams, by holding the inputs in an iterator
 -  ``package-releases``: streams, by holding the inputs in an iterator
--  ``combine-record-packages``:  buffers all inputs into memory (see details in code)
+-  ``combine-record-packages``:  buffers all inputs into memory (see comment in code)
--  ``combine-release-packages``:  buffers all inputs into memory (see details in code)
+-  ``combine-release-packages``:  buffers all inputs into memory (see comment in code)
 -  ``split-record-packages``: reads each input into memory, and processes one at a time
 -  ``split-release-packages``: reads each input into memory, and processes one at a time
 -  ``validate``: reads each input into memory, and processes one at a time